Team gives update on drag racing legend John Force: 'Long road ahead'

-RICHMOND, Va. — NHRA drag racing great John Force has a head injury and has been moved from a trauma intensive care unit to a neurological ICU four days after a fiery, 300 mph crash in at the Virginia Nationals.
+RICHMOND, Va. — NHRA drag racing great John Force suffered a traumatic brain injury in a fiery, 300 mph crash at the Virginia Nationals a week ago but is showing “daily signs of improvement” in a neurological intensive care unit, according to his team.

-John Force Racing said Thursday that the move for the 75-year-old Force was a “welcome positive for his family members.”
-The statement said Force was improving, but faced a long road to recovery.
+John Force Racing said Sunday that the 75-year-old Force initially couldn’t follow commands to open his eyes, squeeze the hands of care providers or move his extremities following the crash.
+After five days of heavy sedation, he began to gain momentum, including being able to respond to commands such as giving a thumbs-up and to recognize family members, calling them by name and saying “I love you."

+Force was transferred Wednesday from a trauma ICU to the neurological ICU, where he will remain for the immediate future and still faces “a long and difficult recovery ahead,” the team's statement said.

+“The biggest challenge has been managing his extreme agitation and confusion, which causes him significant distress," the statement said.

-During the first round of Funny Car eliminations Sunday, Force’s car had a catastrophic engine failure at the finish line, with the vehicle going across the centerline and slamming into the left concrete guard wall, then careening back across into the right wall.
+During the first round of Funny Car eliminations on June 23, Force’s car had a catastrophic engine failure at the finish line, with the vehicle going across the centerline and slamming into the left concrete guard wall, then careening back across into the right wall.

 Force was alert and talking to safety workers immediately after crashing at 302 mph.
 The Hall of Fame owner and driver was examined at the track by the NHRA medical team before being transported by helicopter to a hospital.